 This is perhaps the most famous metaphysical place in Greece.
 The Cave of Penteli survives through the ages along with its legends and mysteries.

 The cave was first discovered in the 5th century BC, as the area around it on Mt.
 Penteli was used as a marble quarry in antiquity.

-Since ancient times, and continuing into the modern day, the cave, which is part of a complex, subterranean web linking many caves together, has been associated with some sort of spiritual power that pulled people to worship at the site.
+Since ancient times and into the modern day, the cave, which is part of a complex, subterranean web linking many caves together, has been associated with some sort of spiritual power that has pulled people to the site to worship.